Solid-state laser: Pumping

 Solid state lasing media are typically optically pumped, using either a flashlamp or arc lamp, or by laser diodes.
 Diode-pumped solid-state lasers tend to be much more efficient and have become much more common as the cost of high-power semiconductor lasers has decreased.

 Mode locking

 Mode locking of solid-state lasers and fiber lasers has wide applications as large-energy ultra-short pulses can be obtained.
 There are two types of saturable absorbers that are widely used as mode lockers: SESAM, and SWCNT.
 Graphene has also been used.
 These materials use a nonlinear optical behavior called saturable absorption to make a laser create short pulses.

 Applications

 Solid state lasers are used in research, medical treatment, and military applications, among others.
+Passively Q-switched solid-state lasers prove useful for ranging, three-dimensional imaging, photoablation, and laser-induced breakdown spectroscopy.